Appointed Staff

 A borough needs an individual who has a broad general knowledge of engineering and is accessible to assist with immediate problems and plan reviews.

 This position is one of the least used but perhaps one of the most important positions in a borough.
-State law dictates that each municipality has an emergency management coordinator and an emergency plan.
-The coordinator can be an existing employee of the borough and, in fact, is often the fire chief or police chief.
+State law dictates that each municipality has an emergency management coordinator (EMC) and an emergency operations plan.
 Since emergencies come in all forms, from toxic material spills to blizzards, council must feel comfortable with the ability of the individual to function in a variety of situations.

-In addition, the borough must have a plan spelling out how and when an emergency is declared and the powers given to the emergency coordinator.
+In addition, the borough must have a plan spelling out how and when an emergency is declared and the powers given to the EMC.

 While emergencies are rare, it is the duty of council to prepare for them.
 You can’t predict when the unexpected is going to occur.